 - Nursing home staff generally do a good job of investigating and following up after an adverse event, such as a fall or a pressure ulcer, or a hospitalization of a resident that could have been prevented.
-They talk to the resident and staff to figure out what happened when that resident fell or how that pressure ulcer developed, or what event triggered the hospital visit. - It is more difficult for staff to identify which residents are at risk for a fall or pressure ulcer or hospitalization.
+We talk to the resident and staff to figure out what happened when that resident fell or how that pressure ulcer developed, or what event triggered the hospital visit. - It is more difficult for staff to identify which residents are at risk for a fall or pressure ulcer or hospitalization.
 Although the information is available, it is not organized so that staff can easily identify those with changing risk and get sufficient information about their condition and treatments to make timely changes to care plans. - What if we could get in front of these events?
-In other words, if we knew who was at high risk or had a recent change in risk, would we do things differently to intervene before the event occurred? - For example, pneumonia is the most common condition associated with potentially avoidable hospitalizations.
-If preventive measures are in place for pneumonia, or the pneumonia is identified early, it may be safely treated in a nursing home with oral antibiotics and other measures. - Similarly, if we were aware that Mrs. Jones had had a change to her medications that might make her a little dizzy, wouldn't we be sure to instruct the nursing assistant to stay close by when she was ambulating to prevent a fall?
+In other words, if we knew who was at high risk or had a recent change in risk, would we do things differently to intervene before the event occurred? - For example, pneumonia is the most common condition associated with preventable hospitalizations.
+If preventive measures are in place for pneumonia, or the pneumonia is identified early, it may be safely treated in a nursing home with oral antibiotics and other measures.